-He has worked at the Royal National Throat Nose & Ear Hospital in the field of psychology as applied to audiology for almost three decades.
+He has worked at the Royal National Throat Nose & Ear Hospital (Now Royal National ENT and Eastman Dental Hospitals) in the field of psychology as applied to audiology for over three decades.
 His work has brought about a greater understanding of psychology into the care of audiology patients.
 He has a particular interest in the treatment of tinnitus and of insomnia.
-In recent years he has worked to develop the application of Mindfulness Based Cognitive Therapy in the care of patients with distressing tinnitus.
+In recent years he has worked to develop the application of mindfulness based cognitive therapy in the care of patients with distressing tinnitus.

 Dr McKenna’s research has been within the field of tinnitus, particularly investigating aspects of tinnitus complaint and treatment options.

 McKenna, L., Baguley, D. & McFerran, D. (2010) Living with tinnitus and hyperacusis.
 London: Sheldon Press.

 Baguley, D., Andersson, G., McFerran, D. & McKenna, L. (2013) Tinnitus: A multidiciplinary approach.
 Second Edition.
 London, Wiley

 McKenna L, Handscomb L, Hoare, D. J. & Hall, D. A. (2014) A scientific cognitive-behavioral model of tinnitus: novel conceptualizations of tinnitus distress.
 Front.
 Neurol.5:196.doi:10.3389/fneur.2014.00196 click for link

 McKenna, L. & Scott, D. Sleep.
 In: Tyler, R. (Ed) 2015.
 The Consumer Handbook on Tinnitus.
 Sedona, Arizona: Auricle Ink Publishers

 Andersson, G., Hesser, H. & McKenna, L. (2016) Psychological mechanisms and tinnitus.
 In: D. Baguley & M. Fagelson (eds) Tinnitus: Clinical and Research Perspectives.
 Plural Publishing.